-India’s economic growth prospects received a major boost from the World Bank and the Government of India reports.
-The Government also simplified the reporting of the foreign investment by Indian entities.
-The Government’s increasing focus on intellectual property rights and its awareness resulted in creation of the country’s IP Mascot.
+India’s economic growth Score prospects received a major boost from the World Bank and the Government of India reports.
+The Government also simplified the reporting of foreign investment by Indian entities.
+The Government’s increasing focus on intellectual property rights and its awareness resulted in the creation of the country’s IP Mascot.

 Although investment growth was still moderately lower in 2017 than in 2016, high-frequency indicators suggest that it accelerated into 2018.
 The temporary disruptions caused by the implementation of the Goods and Services Tax dissipated by mid-2017, and manufacturing output and industrial production have continued to firm since then.
 Per capita growth rates in the region are strong, and are expected to help bring down poverty in coming years, particularly in India.

 It is noteworthy that in comparison, global economic growth will remain robust at 3.1 percent in 2018 before slowing gradually over the next two years.

-Government of India report – The above World Bank report is somewhat complimented by the quarterly report of the Central Statistics Organisation, Government of India (CSO), released about 5 days before the World Bank report.
+The above World Bank report is somewhat complimented by the quarterly report of the Central Statistics Organisation, Government of India (CSO), released about 5 days before the World Bank report.
 This CSO report, whose release was reported by Asia Law Portal, stated that GDP registered growth of 7.7% in Q4 of the financial year 2017-18.
 As per the Provisional estimates of national income, the growth rate of GDP at constant (2011-12) prices for the financial year 2017-18 is estimated at 6.7 percent.
 “I don’t think we are revising our forecast for the current year 2018-19, which was indicated at 7.5 per cent.
 We retain it at this moment at this level.”
 Subhash Chandra Garg, Secretary, Department of Economic affairs, told reporters.

-Foreign Investment Reporting – The Reserve Bank of India (RBI), with the objective of integrating the extant reporting structures of various types of foreign investment in India, will introduce a Single Master Form (SMF).
+The Reserve Bank of India (RBI), with the objective of integrating the extant reporting structures of various types of foreign investment in India, will introduce a Single Master Form (SMF).
 The SMF would be filed online.
 SMF would provide a facility for reporting total foreign investment in an Indian entity as also investment by persons resident outside India in an investment vehicle.
 Prior to the implementation of the SMF, RBI would provide an interface to the Indian entities, to input the data on total foreign investment in a specified format.

-The government sources, however, said the number of objections being raised by the Home Ministry have come down substantially in the recent months.
+The government sources, however, said the number of objections being raised by the Home Ministry have come down substantially in recent months.
 The Home Ministry has given security clearance to more than 5,000 investment proposals, including overseas direct investment, in the last four years.
 Another source said the ministry has expedited the security clearance procedure after completely revamping the entire process and relaxing various norms.